Fall armyworm, buckworm, budworm, and maize budworm

 Bacillus thuringiensis aizawai-based products There are no known commercially-available natural enemies at this moment.

 The timing of insecticide applications is critical.
-There is a necessity to spray when caterpillars are still small; caterpillars bigger than half an inch in length will be difficult to control with most insecticides.
+There is a necessity to spray when caterpillars are still small.
+Insecticides will have a difficult time controlling caterpillars bigger than half an inch in length.

 The efficiency of applications depends on the stage of development and growth: As time progresses, height and density of the crop canopy can be a limiting factor and obstruct spraying materials from reaching their destination.

 How To Know When To Spray?

 Some general guidelines: Inspect your field and roughly estimate the infestation level.
 Consider taking an action when: